 - Arrival time will be staggered in order to facilitate the check-in process and maintain social-distancing.

-- Stewards must comply with all safety protocols before, during and after each service.
+- Parishioners must comply with all safety protocols before, during and after each service.

 - Continue to monitor your health to make sure you are symptom and fever-free before coming to church.
 This is for the protection of our parish and all stewards.